-There are several types of ACL in Cisco IOS, to start with, there are numbered access lists (identified by numbers) and named access lists (identified by names) but they are very similar.
-We will start by numbered ACLs.
+There are several types of ACLs in Cisco IOS, to start with, there are numbered ACLs (identified by numbers) and named ACLs (identified by names), beyond the way to identify, they are very similar.
+We'll start with numbered ACLs.

-Each numbered ACL has a unique number that identifies it (within the router), the number also settles the ACL type.
+Each numbered ACL has a unique number that identifies it (within the device), the number also settles the ACL type.

-1 up to 99 - for standard access lists

-100 up to 199 - for extended access lists
+- 1 up to 99 for standard access lists - 100 up to 199 for extended access lists